engincan-meydan/python101/README.md

-# python101
+# Python 101
-Introduction to Python
+Introduction to Python by using Pandas, Numpy, Seaborn and Matplotlib libraries